ai-genie/chatgpt-vscode/README.md

 ## FAQ

+- For general FAQ please visit OpenAI's own page: https://help.openai.com/en/articles/7039783-chatgpt-api-faq
-- Re-enter API key: use `Genie: Clear API Key` command.
-Click `Commands` on the home page to see all commands available
+- How can I clear or re-enter API key: use `Genie: Clear API Key` command.
+Click `Commands` on the home page to see all commands available.
+You can also click on `Change API Key` on the home page.
+- Is the ChatGPT API included in the ChatGPT Plus subscription? - No, the ChatGPT API and ChatGPT Plus subscription are billed separately.
+- Can I view the API Key after storing it?
+VS Code secrets storage won't allow you to read the API Key after storing it.
+You may clear or reenter another key if you are facing issues.
 - Proxy support: See this issue to enable local proxy: https://github.com/ai-genie/chatgpt-vscode/issues/7
 - Usage in Remote environments: See this issue about remote/SSH: https://github.com/ai-genie/chatgpt-vscode/issues/3
 - Unable To Use GPT-4 Models: You need GPT-4 API Access (Different than GPT-4 on ChatGPT Plus subscription) https://github.com/ai-genie/chatgpt-vscode/issues/6